deepchecks/deepchecks/docs/source/user-guide/general/showing_results.rst

 These extensions may not be installed/enabled by default, or may have compatibility issues with different environments (e.g. some cloud platforms).

-So, if you experience any result display problems, you can consider any of the following options to resolve them`s:
+Therefore, if you experience any result display problems, you can consider any of the following options to resolve them`s:

 - Using one of the alternatives: :ref:`show_in_iframe` or :ref:`show_not_interactive`,